Cycling the Viking Coastal Trail at the Isle of Thanet

 This is a real hidden gem in Kent.
 Beautiful sandy beach with gorgeous chalk cliffs in the background.
 A great place for families for a day out.
 Lots of little coves to explore and in the summer months, there is a lifeguard on duty.

-One of the bigger seaside towns on the Isle of Thanet.
+Margate is one of the bigger seaside towns on the Isle of Thanet.
 There is a lot to do at the beach here.
 The Viking Adventure Playground offers great fun for children.
 Dreamland is a mini theme park with different rides suitable for children, teenagers and adults as well.
 You will find roller coasters, mirror maze, swing boats, teacups, drop tower, dodgems and many more.

 There is also an over 80-year-old tidal pool, which isn’t very well kept, but people still use it today.
 The beach itself is lovely and sandy, making it ideal for families.
 You will find lots of facilities including shops, cafes, bars, restaurants and toilets.